 What is multiple myeloma?

 Multiple myeloma can interfere with production of new blood cells in the bone marrow, which can result in anemia, increased risk of infection, and easy bruising and bleeding.
-It also produces a substance that weakens bones and abnormal proteins that can cause kidney damage and other problems.
+It also produces a substance that weakens bones and abnormal proteins, including monoclonal (M) protein, that can cause kidney damage and other problems.

 Because multiple myeloma can decrease production of new blood cells, people who have it can have problems with bleeding and serious infections.
-Seek immediate medical care (call 911) if you, or someone you are with, have uncontrolled bleeding, severe sweating, severe difficulty breathing, pale or blue lips, fast heart rate, confusion, or loss or change in level of consciousness.
+Seek immediate medical care (call 911) for uncontrolled bleeding, severe sweating, severe difficulty breathing, pale or blue lips, fast heart rate, confusion, or loss or change in level of consciousness.

 What are the symptoms of multiple myeloma?